manish1822510059/Challenges/Boston-Housing/README.md

 Dataset Link : https://www.kaggle.com/c/boston-dataset/data

+### Evaluation Criteria
+Submissions are evaluated using RMSE Value

 ### Task 1: Load the Data and Import Libraries
 * Load the dataset using pandas.
 * Import essential modules and helper functions from NumPy and Matplotlib.